 OK, so there’s a slight chance that someone who doesn’t like brussels sprouts may also not appreciate anchovies in their caesar salad dressing.
 You can always leave the anchovies out (though I promise they add a ton of awesome flavor that isn’t what you might typically think of as “anchovy-like”), but you cannot leave the brussels sprouts out.
 Then this would essentially just be a bowl of dressing with bacon mixed in and panko breadcrumbs on top.
 Still delicious, no doubt.
 But not quite a meal.

-The key to true brussels sprouts love is to chop the sprouts up as much as you can.
+I truly believe that the key to true brussels sprouts love is to chop the sprouts up as much as you can.
 I used the shredding blade on my food processor.
 Brussels sprouts are a whole lot less intimidating when they’re a bit more bite-sized.
+I promise.

-A really, really tasty caesar dressing, bacon, and extra-crispy panko breadcrumbs generously sprinkled over the top will certainly bring you closer to true salad bliss.
+And, I mean, a really, really tasty caesar dressing, bacon, and extra-crispy panko breadcrumbs generously sprinkled over the top will certainly help bring you closer to true salad bliss, too.

-I’ve had many brussels sprouts dishes over the years where I’ve thought to myself, “how can anyone not love this??” (and especially brussels sprouts bacon dishes!) but I’ve never felt that so strongly as I have with this dish.
+I’ve had many brussels sprouts dishes over the years where I’ve thought to myself, “how can anyone not love this??” (and especially brussels sprouts bacon dishes!) but I’ve never felt that so strongly as I have with this brussels sprouts caesar salad.
 I guess if you try it and you still truly insist that you don’t want sprouts in your life, I’ll have to officially give up my quest to convince the world brussels sprouts are a gift.

-But first, just take one bite of this salad.
+But first, just take one bite of this brussels sprouts caesar salad.
 Experience the umami of the caesar dressing and the bacon.
 Feel the crunch of the panko.
 And look at me and say the words, “finnne, you win!”
 Now, don’t you feel a lot better?